The Design Principles Of The POS System · POS Design Guide Part 2

-Design for hours of use
+Design for Hours of Use

 A POS user interface has to be designed for two very different scenarios: newbies who are confronted with too much information (cashiers come and go), and power users who will execute the same interaction millions of times.

-Good luck balancing those tradeoffs…
+Good luck balancing those trade-offs…

-Designing for a POS interface is sort of like packing for climbing a mountain: anything that seems light on the ground, will feel 10x heavier after half a day of hiking.
-In a POS interface, every minor inconvenient step in a UX flow, will make thousands of interactions more difficult, every day.
+Designing for a POS interface is sort of like packing for climbing a mountain: anything that seems light on the ground will feel 10x heavier after half a day of hiking.
+In a POS interface, every minor inconvenient step in a UX flow will make thousands of interactions more difficult every day.

-The role of the designer is to create a framework where these clashing needs can converge in an interaction that gets the best for all.
+The role of the designer is to create a framework where these clashing needs can converge in an interaction that is best for all.
 Coherence and a sound logic beat superficial fixes that only complicate the user experience.
 Such “fixes” lead to more errors, resulting in a scenario that makes the user’s life difficult and produces erroneous accounting outcomes.

-What’s missing from POS software is not the visual element, but often times it is the understanding of how users achieve outcomes in the daily use of the POS.
-Therefore, designers have to attend to a deep understanding of the reality first, and add visuals only in the final stages.
-POS software has to be designed to work in unison with the cashiers mind and visuals are not the shortcut that’s missing.
+What’s missing from POS software is not the visual element, but the understanding of how users achieve outcomes in the daily use of the POS.
+Therefore, designers have to attend to a deep understanding of that reality first, and add visuals only in the final stages.
+POS software has to be designed to work in unison with the cashiers’ mind.

-The contemporary trend is about removing buttons and hiding them.
+Contemporary trends are all about removing buttons and hiding them.
 However, our user research shows that both of these approaches are wrong because they neglect the reality of how users engage with a POS interface.

 Cashiers don’t care about buttons: their existence or lack thereof can be equally problematic.
 However, cashiers care about meaningful interactions that are finely tuned to how they work.

-Understand the hardware
+Understand the Hardware

 Hardware components and their limitations are important in human-computer interaction, but designers of web apps and mobile apps get away with almost anything because the hardware they design for does not offer much room for surprise.

-Lend a helping hand to users
+Lend a Helping Hand to Users

 If you are interested in more UX case studies, check out The Border Force Goes Digital on our website, https://www.interface-design.co.uk/.